Robotics & Controls Engineer

 Technical expertise: Controls, robotics, multi-body dynamics, mechatronics, biomechanics, machine learning, optimization, statistics

-Programming languages: MATLAB with Simulink, Python, C/C++, Java, R
+Programming languages: C/C++, Python, MATLAB with Simulink, Java, R

 Get in Touch